-3 credits
+PRINCIPLES OF MICROECONOMICS 3 credits

-ECONOMICS 3250:

-- 200 PRINCIPLES OF MICROECONOMICS 3 credits Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
-No credit if 3250:244 already taken. - 201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
+Analysis of the behavior of the firm and household, and the market processes affecting price, output and resource allocation.
+No credit if 3250:244 already taken.

+201 PRINCIPLES OF MACROECONOMICS 3 credits Prerequisite: 3250:200.
 Study of the economic factors that affect price level, national income, employment, and economic growth.
-No credit if 3250:244 already taken. - 244 INTRODUCTION TO ECONOMIC ANALYSIS 3 credits For engineering majors.
+No credit if 3250:244 already taken.

+For engineering majors.
 Intensive introduction to analysis of modern industrial society and formulation of economic policy.
 Structure of economic theory and its relation to economic reality.
 No credit to a student who has completed 3250:200, 201.